 The 1995-2004 CBA, The Mega Offers

-Following the 1994 lockout the restrictions on front-loading contracts and massive signing bonuses, that created the issue with the Craig Simpson offersheet were eased.
-What we would see next was a series of attempts that used massive front loading of their offer sheets in order to try and discourage the other team from matching the offer sheet.
-The next wave of big money offers created a huge ripple effect in the industry and led, in part, to a league wide skyrocket in salaries
+Following the 1994 lockout the restrictions on front-loading contracts and massive signing bonuses, that created the issue with the Craig Simpson offer sheet were eased.
+What we would see next was a series of attempts that used massive front loading of their offer sheets in order to try and discourage the other team from matching the offer.
+The next wave of big money offer sheets created a huge ripple effect in the industry and led, in part, to a league wide skyrocket in salaries.

-The first mega money, front loaded deal came when the Chicago Blackhawks made a 5 year 17.2 million dollar offer on Keith Tkachuk of the Winnipeg Jets.
+The first mega-money, front loaded deal came when the Chicago Blackhawks made a 5-year $17.2 million offer on Keith Tkachuk of the Winnipeg Jets.
 Despite the Jets well-known financial problems at the time, the team decided to match the offer.
 The massive payouts increased the burden on the Manitoba franchise and the continued escalation of salaries, combined with a weak Canadian Dollar, and an older outdated arena led to the Jets move to Phoenix at the conclusion of the following season.

-In 1997 the Rangers sensed weakness in Colorado and made a massive offersheet to Joe Sakic of 3 years $21 million dollars.
+In 1997 the Rangers sensed weakness in Colorado and made a massive offer sheet to Joe Sakic of 3 years $21 million.
 The deal featured a $15 million signing bonus and $2 million in annual salary.
-The Avalanche were playing in the outdated McNicholls arena at the time, and were waiting for the new Pepsi Centre to be built.
+The Avalanche were playing in the outdated McNicholls arena at the time, and were waiting for the new Pepsi Center to be built.
 Revenues for the team were low because of the arena, and the Rangers thought that the Avalanche would have a tough time coming up with such a payout.
-The Avalanche were able to make it work and kept their long time captain by matching the offer sheet.
+The Avalanche were able to make it work and kept their long=time captain by matching the offer sheet.

 Our last offer sheet prior to the 2004 lockout, came in February 1998.
 Sergei Fedorov was involved in a contract dispute with the Detroit Red Wings.
 Now Peter Karmanos, the owner of the Hartford Whalers, was involved in a non-NHL related business dispute with Mike Illitch, owner of the Red Wings, at the same time.
 Karmanos seeing the opportunity to take a shot at his rival, put together a frontloaded, 6 year, $38 million offer for the Russian Superstar.
 Illitch and the Red Wings matched, and went on to win the 1998 and 2002 Stanley Cups with Fedorov as a key part of those teams.
 The victory in 2002 would come in a 5 game Cup final victory over the Karmanos owned Carolina Hurricanes.